nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation.md

 {{! multiexcerpt name='hardware-configuration'}}

 The Nuxeo Platform is designed to be scalable and can thus to be deployed on many servers.
 It can be installed on only one server for a start, and can also easily be installed on many servers.
-The constant is that there is the need to have one modern server with good performances.
-Then the other servers can be more lower-end.

-The numbers below are given for the one needed high-end server.
+The numbers below are given as an idea, sizing obviously depends on your usage of the platform.

-*   RAM: 2&nbsp;GB is the minimum requirement for using Nuxeo,
+*   RAM: 2&nbsp;GB is the minimum requirement for using Nuxeo 4 to 8 is advised, per Nuxeo node.
-*   CPU: Intel Core 2 or equivalent and better.
-    You might want to avoid machines from the Intel Pentium 4 Xeon series since some models have a too small amount of cache.
-This impairs performance greatly compared to other CPU architecture of the same generation.
-(Intel Pentium 4 servers are quite widespread because of an attractive price policy.)
+*   CPU: 4 CPU per Nuxeo node at least.
 *   Storage (disk) space: the minimum Nuxeo installation, along with the needed server and libs, takes something between 200&nbsp;MB and 280&nbsp;MB on a filesystem.
 Then, the final size will of course depend on the amount of data that will be stored in Nuxeo.
 A safe bet (until we provide better numbers) is to consider data space ratio of 1.5 to 2.

 {{! /multiexcerpt}}